 It turned out to be a terrible investment and I lost 75% of my money.
 The fee alone was robbery.
 But that’s the way it was before internet stock trading.

 Nowadays, we have many options to keep our fees to a minimum, and a few that make buying stocks online easy and free.
-The best option for my investing dollars in Loyal3.
+The best option for commission-free trading today is Robin Hood.
 If you are a beginner investor, I don’t know of a better place to put your money.
 The easy, modern feel of the website and mobile app is very comfortable.

 If you have any questions about getting started investing or how to buy stocks for free through any of the services I’ve provided in this article, feel free to leave a question in the comments section below and I’ll be happy to provide more detail on my experiences.
 You can also subscribe to my blog.
 I write about investing, retirement and travel related topics on a weekly basis.
 I track my passive income sources on a monthly basis, sharing with my readers.

 Looking for a way to track all your investments AND your net worth automatically?
 Check out Personal Capital.
 This website (and excellent app) changed the way I view my finances.
 Click the banner below to learn more.